Orthogonality between acyclic subdigraphs and paths in digraphs: Introduction

 Berge~\cite{Berge1982b} observed that the answer to this question is negative by exhibiting orientations of odd cycles that do not satisfy the desired property.
 See Figure~\ref{fig:anti-directed-c5}.
 Note that the set $\{v_3,v_5\}$ is a maximum stable set of the digraph $D$ depicted, but there is no orthogonal path partition to it.

 A \emph{coloring} of a digraph $D$ is a coloring of $U(D)$, that is, a partition of $V(D)$ into stable sets.
 The \emph{chromatic number} of $D$, denoted by $\chi(D)$, is the chromatic number of $U(D)$.
+We denote by $\lambda(D)$ the order of a longest path of $D$.
 We may obtain \emph{dual} results by exchanging the roles of stable sets and paths.
 In other words, we replace path partition by (vertex)-coloring and replace stable set by path.

-In the 1960s, a result analogous to the Gallai-Milgram Theorem was proved independently by Gallai~\cite{gallai1968directed}, Hasse ~\cite{hasse1965algebraischen}, Roy~\cite{roy1967nombre} and Vitaver~\cite{vitaver1962determination}.
+In the 1960s, a result analogous to the Gallai-Milgram Theorem was proved independently by Gallai~\cite{gallai1968directed}, Hasse~\cite{hasse1965algebraischen}, Roy~\cite{roy1967nombre} and Vitaver~\cite{vitaver1962determination}.

-\begin{theorem}[Gallai-Hasse-Roy- Vitaver's Theorem] Let $D$ be a digraph.
+\begin{theorem}[Gallai-Hasse-Roy-Vitaver Theorem] Let $D$ be a digraph.
 For every maximum path $P$ of $D$, there exists a coloring $S$ of $D$ such that $P$ and $S$ are orthogonal.
 In particular, $\chi(D) \leq \lambda(D)$. \end{theorem}

 Similarly as in the previous case, one interesting question is if we require optimality on the coloring rather than on the path, can we obtain a similar result?

 \begin{question} Let $D$ be a digraph and let $\sS$ be a minimum coloring of $D$.
 Is it true that $D$ contains a path $P$ orthogonal to $\sS$? \end{question}